Skip to Main Content

 While no or low credit score may not prevent you from leasing, it could require a larger down payment or higher monthly payments.
 The higher monthly payment is mainly due to the higher interest rates that lessees with a lower credit score qualify for.

-The average credit score of drivers leasing a new vehicle was 751 in the second quarter of 2024.
-That’s a three-point increase from the second quarter of 2023, according to data from Experian.
+The average credit score of drivers leasing a new vehicle was 752 in the third quarter of 2024.
+That’s a two-point increase from the second quarter of 2023, according to data from Experian.
 This score falls under FICO’s prime category — ranging from 661 to 780.

 If you are just starting out and don’t have a credit history, there are some options to help you get a lease on a car.
 In addition, once you do get a lease, the payments help you establish credit.
 The next time you lease, you may get a better interest rate and lower payments.